-Extensions to [RFC4120] are specified in this document by which a client can authenticate the KDC and request an anonymous ticket.
+Extensions to Kerberos are specified in this document by which a client can authenticate the Key Distribution Center (KDC) and request an anonymous ticket.
 The client can use the anonymous ticket to authenticate the server and protect subsequent client-server communications.
-These extensions provide Kerberos with functional equivalence to Transport Layer Security (TLS) [RFC4346].

-By using the extensions defined in this specification, the client MAY reveal its identity in its initial request to its own KDC, but it can remain anonymous thereafter to KDCs on the cross-realm authentication path, and to the server with which it communicates.
+By using the extensions defined in this specification, the client may reveal its identity in its initial request to its own KDC, but it can remain anonymous thereafter to KDCs on the cross-realm authentication path, and to the server with which it communicates.